| || |

 CHOOSE - REBATES OR NO REBATES

-Roseville Electric allows business customers to apply for:
+Roseville Electric allows business customer-generators to apply for:

 - Interconnection only, no rebate requested

-Customer’s with a PV project that does not request rebates follow a simplified process for interconnection.
-The system size may not exceed 100% of the customers’ metered load.
+Customer-generators with a PV project that does not request rebates follow a simplified process for interconnection.
+The system size may not exceed 100% of the customer-generators metered load.

 - Interconnection with a PV rebate

-On systems over 10kW CEC-AC watts, the customer is responsible for providing required metering infrastructure, including applicable dedicated phone lines, monitoring services, for rebates.
+On systems over 10kW CEC-AC watts, the customer-generator is responsible for providing required metering infrastructure, including applicable phone lines, for rebates.
+It is highly recommended the program infrastructure requirements be thoroughly reviewed as costs for infrastructure will alter cost effectiveness calculations.

-For systems greater than 100kW, customers submit an application for the 100kW system with required metering equipment and a dedicated phone line; then submit a 2nd application for the additional equipment beyond the 100kW system that is desired to be installed.
+For systems greater than 100kW, customer-generator must submit an application for the 100kW system with required metering equipment and phone line; then submit a 2nd application for the additional equipment beyond the 100kW system that is desired to be installed.
 The balance of system above the 100kW must be isolated electrically and physically from the 100kW rebated system.
-The total system size may not exceed 100% of the customer’s metered load.
+The total system size may not exceed 100% of the customer-generators metered load.

 A one-time estimated performance based incentive (EPBI) is paid for systems less than 10kW CEC-AC watts.
-Quarterly performance based incentives (PBI) are paid on systems 10kW CEC-AC watts or larger based on actual system energy production for 5 to 10 years depending on system size.
+Quarterly performance based incentives (PBI) are paid on systems 10kW CEC-AC watts and larger, payments are based on actual system energy production for 5 to 10 years depending on system size.
+Customer-generators must obtain a performance monitoring contract for the length of the PBI payment.

-Funding for the Business Solar Energy Program is limited and customers must reserve funds for their project prior to construction of the PV system.
+Funding for the Business Solar Energy Program is limited and customer-generators must reserve funds for their project prior to construction of the PV system.

 PROGRAM REFERENCE DOCUMENTS